ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 > _Note: when trying to do this with vanilla Codex or Claude Code, it would somewhat work, but the default prompts are catered to a user much more so than a "supervisor"_

-I determined the supervisor agent only needed the ability to read files and call workers, because that's what I do.
+I hypothesized that the supervisor agent need only the ability to read files and call workers, because that's what I do.

 Rather than rebuild a coding harness for the workers, I looked at [Pi](https://pi.dev/), [OpenCode](https://opencode.ai/), and Codex's [App Server](https://learn.chatgpt.com/docs/app-server).